Product Research Tips: 10 Tactics From Six-Figure Dropshippers

 Melvin: Exactly.
-So, these are the badges that these suppliers earn from AliExpress, to recognize them as a top seller on AliExpress.
+So, these are the badges that these suppliers earn, to recognize them as a top seller.
 That, most of the time, it gives you an indication that they are pretty okay.
 They are not here to scam you or they are not here to give you shitty products because they have these reviews, these badges that they earn as well.

 1. Check If Other Dropshippers Are Selling The Product

 Jessica: And in at product research tip number one, Ryan Carroll explains how to tell if a product that has a lot of orders is actually being sold by other dropshippers.